Equal opportunity for students

 Information to suspended students

 A suspension decision means that your are prohibited from participating in instruction, tests or other activities within the framework of the courses and study programmes at Linnaeus Univeristy.
-The decision comprise one or more periods, but shall not exceed six months in total.
+The decision comprise one or more periods, but the total suspension period shall not exceed six months.
 A suspension takes effect the Monday the week after the decision is made by the disciplinary board.
 At Linnaeus University, the suspension follows the regular semester dates.
 This means, that if you are suspended for eight weeks in the end of the spring semester, your suspension is on pause during the summer, and continues when the autumn semester starts again.
 To know the exact dates for your suspension, you must look at the decision protocol that was sent to you after the disciplinary board meeting.

 The following applies to you during the suspension period:You are not allowed to participate in lectures